 Spain is a destination that is popular with a wide range of people.
 Some know Spain well, and some are eager to visit for the first time.
 To meet the needs of this diverse group of applicants, we have split up our program into multiple options!

-Our original program, Teach in Spain, is still the largest group.
+Our original program, Teach in Spain, is still the most popular.
 It includes a 4 day orientation when you arrive, and a total of 7 nights of temporary accommodation in a hotel.
-There are no requirements for language ability or teaching experience.
+There are no requirements for language ability, TEFL certification, or teaching experience.

-All of the programs above are Language and Culture Assistant positions where you would work 12-16 hours a week at public schools and get paid by the Ministry of Education.
-In addition, we also have two small, specialized programs in Spain: Volunteer and Professional.
-Scroll up to the top of the page for more info about those!
+All of the programs above are Language and Culture Assistant positions where you would work 16 hours a week at public schools in Madrid and get paid 1000 euro/month by the local government.
+The FAQs below describe these programs.

 I’m unsure about the requirements for experience or Spanish.
 What should I do?Click to Open